vladhilko/rails_interview_questions/1_junior_level/questions.md

 1. What is the difference between include and extend?
 What is prepend?
 1. Implementing multiple inheritance in ruby?
 1. How is inheritance organized in Ruby?

+# Rails

+1. Where should the logic be in the application?